Akhil Maheshwari

-Akhil Maheshwari is a neonatologist.
-He has developed the Global Newborn Society, a worldwide organization that aims to promote international scientific and social efforts focused on newborn health.

-Education

-Maheshwari received medical education at Banaras Hindu University, Varanasi and the Postgraduate Institute of Medical Education and Research, Chandigarh in India, and then relocated to the University of Florida at Gainesville, Florida for further training in clinical pediatrics and laboratory research.
-Two years later, he relocated with the same team to the University of South Florida Morsani College of Medicine, Tampa, Florida, to receive fellowship training in neonatology and to continue his medical research.

-Faculty positions and Work in Public Health
+Akhil Maheshwari is an Indian neonatologist.

+Academic career

 In 2004, Maheshwari joined the University of Alabama at Birmingham, Alabama as an assistant professor.
 He studied innate immunity and the pathogenesis of gut mucosal and systemic inflammation in newborn infants, with a particular focus on a disease called necrotizing enterocolitis (NEC).
 In this disease, the intestines of a premature or critically-ill infant become inflamed and lose viability.
 His research was supported by the American Gastroenterological Association and the National Institutes of Health.

 In 2010, he moved to the University of Illinois College of Medicine at Chicago, Illinois as the Head of Neonatology.

 In 2014, he was recruited to the University of South Florida as the Pamela and Leslie Muma Professor, Head of Neonatology, and Assistant Dean for Medical Education.
 He administered the academic and the clinical programs at the neonatal intensive care unit at Tampa General Hospital.
 In his laboratory, he investigated the role of intestinal macrophages and platelets in intestinal inflammation.

 In 2018, he relocated to the Johns Hopkins University School of Medicine, Baltimore, Maryland as the Josephine S. Sutland Professor of Newborn Medicine, Head of Neonatology, and Vice-Chairman of the Department of Pediatrics.

-After having led neonatology programs at several institutions over a decade, Maheshwari relinquished these administrative positions to pursue his academic goals and to found the Global Newborn Society, a global organization that works for babies.
-He has established the official scientific journal of this society, the newborn and is serving as its current Editor-in-Chief.
-In recognition of his academic and public health efforts, he was honored to be a Fellow of the Royal College of Physicians, Edinburgh in 2022.

-Academic pursuits

-In his scientific work, Maheshwari is an expert in the mechanisms of inflammation in newborn infants, particularly in their intestinal tract.
-In addition to more than 200 invited lectures, he has authored over 150 peer-reviewed articles, 6 medical textbooks with one more in press, and has contributed more than 55 chapters in various leading textbooks of neonatology.
-His research work has covered the following topics: